Introducing Site24x7's AWS Inventory Dashboard: Keep track of your AWS resources with ease!

 Try the AWS inventory dashboard now!

-If you already have a Site24x7 subscription pack and you are using it to monitor your AWS account, then you can find the AWS Inventory Dashboard link under the monitored account drop-down in the top left corner.
+If you already have a Site24x7 subscription pack and use it to monitor your AWS account, you can find the AWS Inventory Dashboard link under the monitored account drop-down in the top left corner.

 If you are a Site24x7 customer but you haven't explored our AWS infrastructure monitoring capabilities yet, now is the time to start.
 All you need to do is provide Site24x7 access to your AWS resources.
 There are two different ways to do this: using IAM user creation or cross-account IAM role access (recommended).
 Once you're done, log in to the Site24x7 console, paste the security credentials or Role ARN, and sit back while we auto-discover your AWS resources and build the dashboard.